DISCERNING READERS

 Within these reports, the head fake is focusing the reader on the right-sounding activities instead of documenting the results of the activities.

-• IBM Documents its Activities, Not the "Effectiveness" of its Activities
+• IBM's Annual Reports Document its Activities, Not the "Effectiveness" of its Activities

 IBM writes extensively in its Annual Reports and Corporate Responsibility Reports on what the company is doing for its employees.
 Its written commitment in many critical areas is beyond reproach and this is documented by those organizations that emphasize in their evaluations the reading of such materials.
 But, since 2011, IBM has failed to document if what it is doing is actually working.